onserv/overlord/README.md

 # IB Computer Science Internal Assessment

 A Java RestAPI with SpringBoot including a full CRUD base of operations and implemented PostgreSQL database.
 Featuring a API controller, communicating with User, Roles, and Registry services, alongside a complete repository for full HTTP Get, Post, Put, and Delete mappings between applications.
+Also piloted a basic User Interface with React using open-source components.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.